mike14747/next-with-auth/README.md

 ### Todos

 -   Figure out why the middleware isn't working on vercel... even with next version 12.2.
+I just removed the NEXTAUTH_URL environment variable... let's see if that fixes the problem.
 -   Write tests.
 -   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware